 The ads after 1933 have a more modern tone, but the early genius of Madison Avenue is quite evident below.
 All the right buttons were pressed.
 Ballantine understood it had a steak to sell but that people often buy the sizzle.
 It made sure to offer both.
 The image and reputation it had for 80 years before Prohibition provided a necessary but not sufficient basis for the restoration of the business.
 The rest came (on Repeal) courtesy the German Badenhausen brothers and a brewer imported from Scotland, a story unto itself.

 You can buy Ballantine XXX today, Ballantine IPA, and the Burton Ale if bottles are still around from last year.
 It’s good to see them all on the shelves.

-(Note re images: The first image above is copyright Tavern Trove and was obtained from its site, here.
+Note re images: The first image above is copyright Tavern Trove and was obtained from its site, here.
 The second image was from Flickr Boston via this website, here.
-Third image was obtained from Jess Kidden’s Google Pages, here.
-The image below was obtained from HathiTrust, here.
-All are believed available for educational and historical purposes.
-All intellectual property of or reflected in the images shown belong to their respective lawful owners or authorized user.
-All feedback welcomed).
+Image below was obtained from HathiTrust, here.
+All are used for educational and research purposes.
+All intellectual property therein belongs solely to the respective owner, as applicable.
+All feedback welcomed.